-The majority of differences between the TA 2019 and the TA are already well established in case law.
-The same applies to the information disclosure provisions that cover the presumption for disclosure (and the exceptions) found in the New Zealand Supreme Court’s decision in Erceg v Erceg (2017) NZSC 28 which replaced the UK Privy Council’s decision in Schmidt v Rosewood Trust Ltd (2003) UKPC 26 as the leading authority in New Zealand for this issue.
+The TA 2019 has information disclosure provisions that cover the presumption for disclosure (and the exceptions) found in the New Zealand Supreme Court’s decision in Erceg v Erceg (2017) NZSC 28 which replaced the UK Privy Council’s decision in Schmidt v Rosewood Trust Ltd (2003) UKPC 26 as the leading authority in New Zealand for this issue.

-The TA 2019 introduces a presumption under Section 51 that "…a trustee must make available to every beneficiary the basic trust information."
+The TA 2019 introduced a presumption under Section 51 that "... a trustee must make available to every beneficiary the basic trust information."
 The Bill defines "basic trust information" as:

 Incorporating these principles into trust legislation adds nothing to the common law as it currently stands, it merely clarifies and creates certainty around the trustee’s "duty to disclose information".

 There are three principal areas where concern has been expressed.
-Firstly, that beneficiaries may, in obtaining information, "attack" the trust and question the decisions of the trustees; secondly, that the interests and needs of individual beneficiaries may be different, and in some circumstances, the trustee may have concerns about advising the individual that he or she is a beneficiary; and thirdly, how a trustee can ensure the information reaches every beneficiary, given that classes of beneficiaries can be very broad.
+Firstly, that beneficiaries may, in obtaining information, "attack" the trust and question the decisions of the trustees; secondly, that the interests and needs of individual beneficiaries may be different, and in some circumstances, the trustee may have concerns about advising the individual that they are a beneficiary; and thirdly, how a trustee can ensure the information reaches every beneficiary, given that classes of beneficiaries can be very broad.